Cleiton080/bimserver/getstarted.md

 ### Tomcat

-Now we can download the tomcat, we'll use it as server.
+Now we should download the tomcat, it is an open source web server and servlet container from apache.
 Look up your terminal again and type:

 ```
 sudo apt install tomcat8